Ajimenez-p/ActiveDirectoryHomeLab/README.md

 - **Threat Simulation and Penetration Testing**: Using Kali Linux tools to simulate attacks and identify vulnerabilities.
 - **Security Monitoring Tools**: Utilizing Splunk and Sysmon for advanced monitoring and logging.
 - **Incident Response Strategies**: Analyzing security events and strengthening network defenses through remediation.
-- **Vulnerability Assessment**: Employing OpenVAS for scanning and mitigating security weaknesses.
+- **Vulnerability Assessment**: Employing Kali Linux for scanning and mitigating security weaknesses.